Rectal Prolapse in Children

 - Malnutrition may cause loss of fat tissue that helps hold your child's rectum in the right place.

 - Diarrhea may cause swelling of your child's rectum.
-This may cause the rectum to move through his anus.
+This may cause the rectum to move through his or her anus.

 - Chronic conditions such as Cystic fibrosis (CF) or ulcerative colitis (UC) may cause malnutrition and constipation.
 UC can also cause diarrhea.